Skip to main content

 Red Bow Game Cover

-Red Bow is a single player casual role playing game with horror and thriller themes.
+Red Bow is a single player casual role playing game with horror, thriller and violence themes.
 It was developed by Stranga Games and was released on January 17, 2020.
-It received neutral reviews from critics and positive reviews from players.
+It received positive reviews from players.

 Skip User Reviews

-• The game is very short, often taking only about an hour to complete, which may leave players wanting more depth and content.
+• The game is very short with limited gameplay depth and underdeveloped characters, which may leave players wanting more substance and immersion.

 • story